archive/google-maps-edit-polygon/README.md

 ## How it works

-- `input/coordinates.json` contains the coordinates that will be rendered
+- `input/coordinates.json` contains the coordinates that will be rendered. **It must follow the format specified in the `input/coordinates.json.template` file**
 - `.env.json` contains the Google API Key that is required to show the map (Google doesn't allow anymore to use the API without a key)

 ## Setup